 - If kids become addicted to Facebook –they might spend too much time online (or thinking about their online world).
 This could harm their studies.

 - Kids could get exposed to inappropriate content.
-Don’t think that pornography is the only inappropriate content –it could get much worse than that.
+Don’t think that pornography is the only form inappropriate content –it could get much worse than that.

 Sounds horrifying?
 Well, indeed it does.
 But it’s not something you can’t control.
 Not all the children are equally vulnerable.
 But you should not become careless by assuming that your kid is not among the vulnerable ones.